sjsu-library/unionist/_items/unionist--text-0019.md

   Solomon, would it not be all the better for themselves and for the nation?
 Surely so! else are the fundamental principles of our civil constitution false!!</p>
 scholarlyNotes: Authorship unclear
-commentary: Could be Charles C. Burleigh, or someone in the family
+commentary: The authorship is not given, so perhaps it is written by Charles C. Burleigh, or someone in his family.
 relatedPeople:
 featured:
 repeated: